Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 that uses :term:`SQLAlchemy` and :term:`URL dispatch`.

 :app:`Pyramid` supplies a variety of scaffolds to generate sample projects.
-We will use `pcreate`—a script that comes with Pyramid to quickly and easily generate scaffolds, usually with a single command—to create the scaffold for our project.
+We will use `pcreate` — a script that comes with Pyramid to quickly and easily generate scaffolds, usually with a single command — to create the scaffold for our project.

 By passing `alchemy` into the `pcreate` command, the script creates